Dates/TimeJuly 13 –July 17, M, T, W, Th, F, S, 9:00am – 4:00pm

 You may register online.
 If you have any questions, please contact us.

 The Jazz at Cornish Workshop affords talented high school and college students an opportunity to take their jazz improvisation skills to the next level with a week of both formal and informal tutoring from the nationally renowned Cornish College of the Arts jazz faculty and guest artists.
 The workshop has been designed for aspiring young musicians already playing with their school's jazz band or orchestra who wish to further develop their improvisational skills under the guidance of seasoned professional jazz musicians.
 This workshop will give students the opportunity of focusing on three distinctly different jazz styles, Latin, Hard Bop and Contemporary Jazz.
 Through classroom discussion, listening session and ensemble rehearsal, the workshop will delve into all aspects of the art of jazz improvisation.
 The week culminates in a Saturday concert featuring student ensembles.

 Students, ages 15-19, already possessing a solid foundation on their instrument and experience playing in a jazz big band or orchestra at their high school.
 Vocalists as well as instrumentalists should apply.

-Monday through Friday, 9:00 am to 4:00 pm with a break for lunch, and a concluding performance scheduled for Saturday in PONCHO Concert Hall on the Cornish campus.
+Monday through Friday, 9:00am to 4:00pm with a break for lunch, and a concluding performance scheduled for Friday, July 17 at 7:00pm in PONCHO Concert Hall on the Cornish campus.